Party Invitation Etiquette

 How much wording is recommended on my enclosure cards, such as respond cards?

 For most enclosure cards 5-7 lines of text is recommended.
-When ordering you will be given the appropriate number of

 How many party invitations should I order?